SecurityInnovation/ofxpostern/README.md

 `./ofxpostern.py -o Cavion -f 11135 https://ofx.lanxtra.com/ofx/servlet/Teller`

-The Financial Identifer (FID) and Oranganization (ORG) are sometimes optional, sometimes required depending on the Financial Institution.
+The Financial Identifer (FID) and Organization (ORG) are sometimes optional, sometimes required depending on the Financial Institution.

 A current list of public OFX servers is available at https://ofxhome.com/.